Z2hMedia/backend-technical-test/03-playgrounds/README.md

 ## Backend

-The backend should be written in Go.
+The backend should be written in Go, NodeJS, or Ruby ( but Go is preferrable ).

 ## Front-End